bogdro/fronsetia/README.md

 # Fronsetia #

+## Description ##

 Fronsetia (Free Online Service Testing Application) is a web application that allows testing webservices.

 Fronsetia allows you to:

 -   read WSDL definitions,
 -   send customised requests to the webservice,
 -   override or remove the standard HTTP headers from the request to be sent,
 -   set any other HTTP header you wish,
 -   set the protocol name and version,
 -   use protocol methods other than the regular POST,
 -   set the sent Content-Type,
 -   authenticate to the webservice,
 -   use a proxy and authenticate to the proxy,
 -   accept any TLS/SSL certificate (useful for test environments),
 -   manually set the SOAP content (prologue, headers, body and the XML before them, after them and in between),
 -   set the character set of the request,
 -   view the SOAP response,
 -   view the response's HTTP code and status line,
 -   view the response's HTTP headers,
 -   verify if there was a SOAP Fault in the response,
 -   pretty-print the response by splitting it after closing tags.

 You can think of Fronsetia as a simple version of SoapUI (<https://www.soapui.org/>) on the web, or a simple and free and